akshayjshah/attest/README.md

 This module is stable.
 It supports the [two most recent major releases][go-support-policy] of Go.

-Within those parameters, `connectproto` follows semantic versioning.
+Within those parameters, `attest` follows semantic versioning.
 No breaking changes will be made without incrementing the major version.

 ## Legal